Altitude: 1700 - 1900 meters above sea level

-Tasting Notes: Clean, sweet, and very boozy with notes of green and pink lollies.
+Tasting Notes: Boozy and bold with notes of dark berries, chico lollies and passionfruit.

 Most coffee trees in Burundi are Red Bourbon for reasons of quality.
 Because of the increasingly small size of coffee plantings, aging rootstock is a very big issue in Burundi.
 Many farmers have trees that are over 50 years old, but with small plots to farm, it is difficult to justify taking trees entirely out of production for the 3-4 years it will take new plantings to begin to yield.
 In order to encourage farmers to renovate their plantings, Greenco purchases seeds from the Institut des Sciences Agronomiques du Burundi (ISABU), establishes nurseries and sells the seedlings to farmers at or below cost.

-Cherry is placed in airtight containers and Cima yeast purchased from the French company Lalcafe is added to the tanks.
-The tanks are then covered and left to ferment in this environment for approximately 36 hours.
+Cherry is placed in Epoxy-coated concrete fermentation tanks.
+Oro yeast purchased from the French company Lalcafe is added to the tanks.
+The tanks are left to ferment in this environment for approximately 48 hours.

-After fermentation, cherry is carried to the drying tables, where they will dry slowly for 2-3 weeks, during which time the cherry is repeatedly sorted and sifted to ensure even drying.
+After fermentation is completed, cherry is moved to raised beds to dry.
+During drying, cherry is repeatedly sorted and sifted to ensure even drying.
 Cherry is left to dry from sunrise to sunset and is covered with a sheet during the evening or when it rains.
-The moisture level is carefully monitored and any cherry with visual defects is removed.